g8ecj/irrigate/README.md

 www/zones.conf
 ```

-The first is created using htpasswd, the next 2 describe the layout of the general webpage and
+The first is created using mongoose in stand-alone mode, the next 2 describe the layout of the general
-the final file describes the 1-wire addesses (where appropriate), the characteristics of each zone
+webpage and the final file describes the 1-wire addesses (where appropriate), the characteristics of
-and where it appears on the browser image map.
+each zone and where it appears on the browser image map.

 ```
 $ ./irrigate --help
-irrigate: Irrigation Controller Version 2.00 Copyright (c) 2009-2011 Robin Gilks
+irrigate: Irrigation Controller Version 3.10 Copyright (c) 2009-2014 Robin Gilks
 usage: ./irrigate [bcdfhlprstvx]

 -a <file>, --file      access log file name